Daechathon/EGR400-Geovisualization/README.md

         data_read = pd.read_json(data_path)
 ```

-Here is the visual aspect of you generate map, which gives it its the color and layout
+Here lies the visual aspect of you generate map, which gives it showcases you data through color and layout plotting
 ```
 # code block
     m = f.Map(location=[37, -102], zoom_start=5)